 - Sound and Sensible — Resources from a USDA project with 14 contractors to make organic certification more accessible, attainable, and affordable.

 - IFOAM-International Federation of Organic Agriculture Movements

-IFOAM's mission is leading, uniting and assisting the organic movement in its full diversity.
-Their goal "is the worldwide adoption of ecologically, socially and economically sound systems that are based on the principles of Organic Agriculture."
+IFOAM's mission is leading, uniting, and assisting the organic movement in its full diversity.
+Its goal "is the worldwide adoption of ecologically, socially, and economically sound systems that are based on the principles of Organic Agriculture."

 Disclaimer: Reference to commercial products or trade names in these publications is made with the understanding that no discrimination is intended and no endorsement by University of Nebraska-Lincoln is implied.